Eggs of Steel: Charlie's Eggcellent Adventure

-Eggs of Steel: Charlie's Eggcellent Adventure, known in Japan as is a 1998 platform game developed by Rhythm and Hues Studios and published by Enix and Atlus USA for the PlayStation.
+Eggs of Steel: Charlie's Eggcellent Adventure, known in Japan as is a 1998 platform game developed by VFX and animation company Rhythm and Hues Studios and published by Enix and Atlus USA for the PlayStation.
 It started off as a rental exclusive to Blockbuster Video but then retail copies were made.

 Synopsis

 Charlie Takanite accidentally spills coffee on his work station while reaching for his donuts at the MomSteel Steel Factory, causing the machinery to become autonomous and take over the factory.
 Charlie searches through the factory to find the reset switch while avoiding robots, machinery and Blast Furnace Bill, a hostile employee.

 Gameplay

 The player controls Charlie, who must venture through 43 levels and 12 bosses to shut down the sentient factory.
 The objectives includes locating a certain number of time clocks in order to advance as well as collecting 4 keys to shut down the factory.
 Charlie can jump, duck and roll to get around during levels and also has a wrench which is used to both defeat enemies and open doors.